chamilo/chash/README.md

-        user:disable_admins           Makes the given user admin on the main portal user:make_admin               Makes the given user admin on the main portal user:reset_login              Outputs login link for given username
+        user:disable_admins           Makes the given user admin on the main portal user:make_admin               Makes the given user admin on the main portal user:reset_login              Outputs login link for given username user:set_language             Sets the users language to the one given

 Usage
 ====================